 Silicone Detection on Tape Using XPS Analysis

-The first of these tapes is called Polyimide Film Electrical Tape 1205 with thermosetting acrylic pressure-sensitive adhesive in the 3M Data Sheet dated February 2017.
-It can be used at temperatures up to 155°C.
+The first tape we tested is called Polyimide Film Electrical Tape 1205.
+It has a thermosetting acrylic pressure-sensitive adhesive.
+According to the 3M Data Sheet dated February 2017, it can be used at temperatures up to 155°C.

-The second tape is called 3M Low Static Polyimide Film Tape 7419 on its Technical Data sheet dated August 2014.
-It has an acrylic adhesive and is used for PCB solder masking and other high temperature applications.
-The Technical Data sheet says it stays firmly in place during processing and removes cleanly from electronic substrates even after 10 minutes at 260°C. It says it is a non-silicone adhesive formulation which lessens the potential for silicone contamination.
+The second tape is called 3M Low Static Polyimide Film Tape 7419.
+According to the Technical Data Sheet dated August 2014, this tape also has an acrylic adhesive.
+It is used for PCB solder masking and other high-temperature applications.
+The data sheet claims the tape stays in place during processing and removes cleanly from electronic substrates, even after 10 minutes at 260°C. It also states that this tape has a non-silicone adhesive formulation to reduce silicone contamination.

 Elemental XPS Spectrum of 3M 1205 Film Tape Adhesive Surface

-Starting from the low binding energy end of the spectrum the peaks are Si 2p, Si 2s, C 1s, O 1s, and O Auger (about 975 eV).
-The elemental composition of the surface in atomic percent is: Carbon 82.21 at.%, Oxygen 15.49 at.%, and Silicon 2.30 at.%.
-The acrylic adhesive should probably only have carbon and oxygen.
-It is not expected to have silicon in it.
-So what is the chemistry of the silicon?
+The elemental XPS spectrum shows peaks for Si 2p, Si 2s, C 1s, O 1s, and O Auger (about 975 eV).
+The surface’s elemental composition in atomic percent is as follows: Carbon 82.21 at.%, Oxygen 15.49 at.%, and Silicon 2.30 at.%.
+The acrylic adhesive should only contain carbon and oxygen, so the presence of silicon is unexpected.
+What is the chemistry of the silicon?

 Carbon 1s Spectrum of the Surface

-The carbon 1s high energy resolution XPS spectrum has the two higher binding energy peaks of nearly the same areas expected of an acrylic adhesive, with the higher binding energy peak having a bit more area due to some acrylic acid.
+The carbon 1s high-energy resolution XPS spectrum shows two higher binding energy peaks of nearly the same area expected for an acrylic adhesive.
+The higher binding energy peak has slightly more area due to some acrylic acid content.

 Oxygen 1s XPS Spectrum of the Acrylic Adhesive Surface